vegaprotocol/ethdenver2022/README.md

 The goal is to provide simple and easy to understand visual access to data from a Vega network, with powerful features that are currently only exposed by applications like https://console.fairground.wtf or direct via API scripts.

-The plugin should be open source and easy to demonstrate, with a walkthrough video showing all features implemented.
-Installation instructions must be given.
+The plugin should be open source and easy to demonstrate, with a walkthrough video and a helpful installation guide showing how to add the plugin.

-[MORE HERE]
+See the section [Bounty Criteria](#bounty-criteria-3) below for the tasks and features we're hoping you can try and deliver for this bounty brief.

+#### BOUNTY CRITERIA

+In addition to the overall Judging Criteria, for this bounty, we'd love you to try and achieve the following:

+* **Learning of data structures and transaction commands on Vega**

 # General Support & Resources